THE HISTORY OF TURKISH COFFEE

 especially artists and students, to come together and chat.

-Travellers who discovered coffee while staying in Istanbul extolled the
+Travelers who discovered coffee while staying in Istanbul extolled the

 matchless flavour of the beverage in letters they sent home to